SensorLogicInc/snodar-releases/user_guides/README.md

 ### Mounting: Orientation
 The Mounting Orientation page verifies that the sensor is mounted in the proper orientation - less than 10 meters above ground and with the sensor bottom facing towards the ground.

-Once the sensor has been mounted press the **calibrate** button in the bottom middle of the screen.
-If the sensor is properly oriented, the **calibrate** button will turn green.
+Once the sensor has been mounted press the **Calibrate** button in the bottom middle of the screen.
+If the sensor is properly oriented, this **Calibrate** button will turn green.

 ### Mounting: Snow Presence
 The Snow Presence Page records if snow is present when sensor is set up.
 If snow is present, the depth of the snow in meters must be entered.